thijsBoet/vue-the-complete-guide/README.md

   <li>{{goal}}</li>
 </ul>
 ```
-* Without the else condition v-show can be used which doesn't remove the HTML conditionally, but hides it, using "display: none" css.
+* Without the else condition v-show can be used which doesn't remove the HTML conditionally, but hides it, using "display: none" css selector.
 * Best used when visibility status changes a lot, like a toggle visibility button. (better performance)
 ```HTML
 <p v-show="goals.length === 0">Please add some goals!</p>